Water Filters That Remove Microplastics

 8. Sawyer PointOneFilter

-Sawyer PointOneFilters have a filter pore size of 0.1 microns which completely prevents harmful bacteria, protozoa, cysts, or microplastics from passing through.
+Sawyer PointOneFilters (Amazon link) have a filter pore size of 0.1 microns which completely prevents harmful bacteria, protozoa, cysts, or microplastics from passing through.

 In other words, the Sawyer standards claim that all Sawyer filters will remove 100% of microplastics from water.
 However, microplastics and nanoplastics can be much smaller than 0.1 microns, so in reality it can remove all microplastics larger than this.